Find out How to Check if Someone Has a Warrant Online for Free

 Are Warrants Public Records?

-• Bench warrant – this compels police to bring a person before a specific judge, usually to settle court business, such as paying a court-ordered fine, or to complete a legal process like attending a hearing or missing court date;
+• Bench warrant: this compels police to bring a person before a specific judge, usually to settle court business, such as paying a court-ordered fine, or to complete a legal process like attending a hearing or missing a court date.
+For those wondering how to see if someone has a warrant, this is a common type of warrant to look for.

-• Fugitive or Governor’s warrant – these are executed when a person has fled across state lines.
+• Fugitive or Governor’s warrant: these are executed when a person has fled across state lines.
+For those wondering how to see if someone has a warrant, this is a common type of warrant to look for.

 go to jail